WGLab/InterVar/docs/user-guide/manual.md

 The annotation results change to `Likely pathogenic`, and also you can find that  PS3 change to 1 and PM6 change to 1;

+So, one strong pathogenic criteria(PS3) and one moderate pathogenic criteria(PM6) will make the clinical interpretation as `Likely pathogenic`.